The Engineering Design Process that we use is adapted from the version designed by Boston Museum of Science’s Engineering is Elementary program.

 We believe the engineering design process serves as the foundation for engineering education in general.
 We also encourage students to practice engineering habits of mind as these fundamental principles serve as valuable life skills regardless of academic focus.

-We are very fortunate in that our Director, Dr. Laura Bottomley, contributed to the North Carolina Department of Public Education’s K-12 engineering standards.
+We are very fortunate in that Dr. Laura Bottomley, director of NCSU The Engineering Place, contributed to the North Carolina Department of Public Education’s K-12 engineering standards.
 Please click this link below if you would like to read more about these standards.

 National Academy of Engineering